OQuispel/SD_similaritymetrics/calculate/README.md

-This folder contains files used to compare 2,000 maps using similarity metrics.The general purpose of each file is as follows:
+This folder contains files used to compare 2,000 maps using similarity metrics.
+The general purpose of each file is as follows:

 multiprocess_kappa.ipynb - Calculates Kappa for all maps with parallel workers \
 multiprocess_multiclass.ipynb - Calculates Percentage Landscape and Total Class Area for all maps with parallel workers \